 19. Serving Tray

 Similar to making a box, this project is good for those looking to keep things simple.
 Some 12mm (1/2 inch) board and some standard tools is all you require.

 Haven’t Found What You Are Looking For?

 Not to worry.
-This website is basically dedicated to creating projects for kids.
-You can find all types of project ideas through my posts (post lists are here) and also detailed plans for projects (details here.)
+This website has more easy wood projects for kids.
+You can find all types of project ideas through my posts (post lists are here)